kshetline/camp-aws-cdk-sample/README.md

 * `npm run build`: compile typescript to js
 * `npm run watch`: watch for changes and compile
 * `npm run test`: perform the jest unit tests
-* `npm run create-sam-template`: create/update SAM template needed for SAM testing
+* `npm run synth-ns`: create/update SAM template needed for SAM testing
-* `npm run test-local`: perform SAM invoke local testing (You may need to perform `create-sam-template` before using this test)
+* `npm run test-local`: perform SAM invoke local testing (You may need to perform `synth-ns` before using this test)
 * `npm run deploy`: build and deploy this stack to your default AWS account/region
 * `npm run deploy-only`: deploy this stack to your default AWS account/region without first doing a build